 Why Should We Care About Drainage Anyway?

 Streets, bridges, power lines, schools, libraries, and treated domestic water systems are examples of publicly-funded infrastructure systems.
 We see and use these systems every day and appreciate what they do for us.
 Sewer and drainage systems are a bit different, though — they are buried, invisible and less used, but no less important.
 Few people pay attention to sewers or drainage until it goes wrong, or until they really need it, and usually they only pay attention to drainage systems when they don’t work right.
 No one thinks about stormwater runoff until their own basement gets flooded.
-Then when disaster hits, all of a sudden people get really, really interested.
+Then all of a sudden people get really, really interested.

 So how do you get people excited about something they can’t see, and that isn’t used until times get desperate?